drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/README.md

 Agentic AI lets you control complex systems just by using plain English.
 Instead of the AI guessing, it connects directly to real tools—so answers are grounded and reliable.

 We built DEDA on that idea, with bioinformatics researchers in mind.
-It helps them do things like explore drug discovery, analyze proteins, and quickly test new ideas—all by typing natural language commands.
-For example, instead of writing code to pull protein data or run a molecule generator, you can just ask:
+It’s designed as a lightweight, low-overhead tool that integrates easily into existing workflows—helping them explore drug discovery, analyze proteins, and quickly test new ideas, all through natural language commands.
+For example, instead of writing code to pull protein data or run a molecule generator, you can simply ask:

 ```bash
 Show known binding pockets for the SARS-CoV-2 virus.